helmet33/algotheory/README.md

 The word is checked to be 9 letters or less and not a proper noun i.e. not capitalized.
 This reduces the search space and processing in later steps as it ensures that the words are legal.

 ### wordGen.py
-In the wordGen.py file I create to lists; vowels and consonants.
+In the wordGen.py file I create two lists: vowels and consonants.
 I then use a method to append letters to a list based on the [scrabble distribution][4] of letters:
 ```python
 letters= list()
     letters.extend(list('e' * 12))